Phone: 01825 769000 | Email: [email protected]

 There will be a Speech to Text service at Minehead and Skegness.

-We have generalised emergency plans for those who are deaf & hearing impaired who will need assistance to leave a venue in the event of an evacuation.
-If you will need such assistance please read our leaflet explaining the plan and speak to a steward at the start of each session.
+If you will need assistance to leave a venue in the event of an emergency evacuation please speak to a steward at the start of each session.

-Powered and manual wheelchairs can be booked at the Butlin’s resort – call the switchboard and ask for the Hire Shop.
+Powered and manual wheelchairs can be booked at the Butlin’s resort.

 You may also be able to pre-book battery operated wheelchairs and scooters from: